circleci/circleci-docs/.github/ISSUE_TEMPLATE/typo_report.md

 ---
 name: Typo Report
-about: Grammatical error
+about: Point out a grammatical error
 ---

 # Location
-A link to the document with the typo.
+Please copy and paste a link to the document with the typo.

 # Typo Details
+To help us fix the typo,
+please answer the following questions:

 - What is incorrect?
-- How do you think it should be changed?
+- How should be changed?